 Winters in Maryland can be downright frigid, with temperatures at night dipping into the single digits.
 And colder temperatures lead to higher heating bills.
-Fortunately, there are some simple steps you can take to lower your energy usage.
+Fortunately, there are some simple winter energy saving steps you can take to lower your energy usage.

 Check out these helpful energy-saving tips designed to keep your family warm and toasty through the frosty Maryland winter while maintaining an energy-efficient home.

 - Turn your furnace on for a few minutes before winter.
 That way, if there’s a problem, you’ll have plenty of time to have a Constellation Home technician come out and fix it.

 - Be sure the thermostat is set in the heating mode.
 Setting the dial above the current room temperature won’t activate your furnace if it is set in the “off” or “cool” mode.

 - Be sure your vents are not blocked or obstructed.
 Your furnace needs to draw air into the system.
 Any obstructions could decrease the efficiency of the unit and result in higher heating costs.